Continuous K-Theory and Cohomology of Rigid Spaces: Continous K-theory for rigid spaces

 In this section we see that continuous K-theory, as defined for algebras in Definition~\ref{defin-continuous_k-theory}, satisfies descent and hence defines a sheaf of pro-spectra for the admissible topology.
 The result and its proof are due to Morrow \cite{morrow}; we present here a slightly different argument.
 For the general theory on rigid $k$-spaces we refer the reader to Bosch's lecture notes \cite[pt.~I]{bosch}.

 \begin{notation*} In this section let $k$ be a complete discretely valued field with valuation ring $k^\circ$ and uniformiser $\pi$.
 This implies that the ring $k^\circ$ is noetherian.
-For an affinoid $k$-algebra $A$ denote by $\Spm(A)$ its associated affinoid $k$-space \cite[\S 3.2]{bosch}.\footnote{Bosch uses the notation $\mathrm{Sp}(A)$.} \end{notation*}
+For an affinoid $k$-algebra $A$ denote by $\Spm(A)$ its associated affinoid $k$-space \cite[\S 3.2]{bosch}.\footnote{Bosch uses the notation $\mathrm{Sp}(A)$.} Denote by $\FSch_{k^\circ}$ the category of formal schemes over $k^\circ$ and by $\FSch_{k^\circ}^\mathrm{lft}$ its full subcategory of formal schemes that are locally finite type over $k^\circ$; we consider these as sites equipped with the Zariski-topology. \end{notation*}

 \begin{lemma} Let $\Xcal$ be a formal scheme over $k^\circ$ which is assumed to be covered by two open formal subschemes $\Xcal_1$ and $\Xcal_2$.
 Setting $\Xcal_3 := \Xcal_1\cap\Xcal_2$ we obtain a cartesian square \carre{\Kcont(\Xcal)}{\Kcont(\Xcal_1)}{\Kcont(\Xcal_2)}{\Kcont(\Xcal_3)} in the category $\Pro(\Sp)$. \end{lemma} \begin{proof} For every $n\geq 1$, the special fibre $\Xcal/\pi^n$ is covered by $\Xcal_1/\pi^n$ and $\Xcal_2/\pi^n$ with intersection $\Xcal_3/\pi^n$.
 Applying algebraic K-theory one obtains cartesian squares by Zariski descent.
 Now the claim follows as finite limits in the pro-category can be computed levelwise (Reminder~\ref{pro-objects--reminder}). \end{proof}